top of page

 An emergency contraceptive pill (ECP) is a form of contraception or birth control, intended to prevent and unintended pregnancy.
 It is used after unprotected sex or contraceptive failure has occurred, for example, when contraception was not used, or the condom broke or slipped during sex.
 It is also known as the morning-after pill or plan B.

-An ECP is most effective when taken as soon as possible within 72 or 120 hours after unprotected sex, depending on the type of ECP used.
+An ECP is most effective when taken as soon as possible within 72 hours after unprotected sex,.
 It is not meant for regular use, but only as a backup option for contraceptive emergencies, and it doesn't work if a pregnancy has already begun.

 Emergency contraceptive pill or morning after pill or plan b